 If a Fund writes a covered call option, any underlying reference instruments that are held by the Fund and are subject to the call option will be earmarked on the books of such Fund as segregated to satisfy its obligations under the option.
 A Fund will be unable to sell the underlying reference instruments that are subject to the written call option until it either effects a closing transaction with respect to the written call, or otherwise satisfies the conditions for release of the underlying reference instruments from segregation.
 As the writer of a covered call option, a Fund gives up the potential for capital appreciation above the exercise price of the option should the underlying reference instrument rise in value.
-If the value of the underlying reference instrument at the exercise price of the call option, the reference instrument will likely be "called away," requiring a Fund to sell the underlying instrument at the exercise price.
-In that case, the Fund will sell the underlying reference instrument to the option buyer for less than its market value, and such Fund will experience a loss (which will be offset by the premium received by the Fund as the writer of such option).
+If the value of the underlying reference instrument rises above the exercise price of the call option, the reference instrument will likely be "called away," requiring a Fund to sell the underlying instrument at the exercise price.
+In that case, the Fund will sell the underlying reference instrument to the option buyer for less than its market value, and such Fund will realize a gain in the amount of the premium received by the Fund as the writer of such option).
 If a call option expires unexercised, the Fund will realize a gain in the amount of the premium received.
-If the market price of the underlying reference instrument decreases, the call option will not be exercise price of a call option will be chosen based upon the expected price movement of the underlying reference instrument.
+If the market price of the underlying reference instrument.
+The exercise price of a call option will be chosen based upon the expected price movement of the underlying reference instrument.
 The exercise price of a call option will be chosen based upon the expected price movement of the underlying reference instrument.
 The exercise price of a call option will be chosen based upon the expected price movement of the underlying reference instrument.
 The exercise price of a call option will be chosen based upon the expected price movement of the underlying reference instrument at the time the option is written.